 The Entry Level classification shall consist of those persons who are not included on the Industry Experience Roster in the Journeyman classification and who have been employed in any of the job classifications covered by this Agreement at least thirty (30) actual workdays collectively with one (1) or more Producers and who have satisfactorily passed a color-blindness examination administered at no expense to the employee by qualified persons designated by CSATF.
 Any person making application to be placed on the Industry Experience Roster must perfect the application no later than one (1) year following the date of the last work day to be considered as qualifying experience.
-The parties hereby confirm that I-9 information must be provided to CSATF as a condition of placement on the Industry Experience Roster.

-- (2) A person in the Entry Level classification shall be transferred to the Journeyman classification upon the completion of at least two hundred (200) actual workdays collectively with one or more Producers. - (3) By way of clarification, the parties agree that the Entry Level classification is for purposes of determining the rate of pay only.
+(2) A person in the Entry Level classification shall be transferred to the Journeyman classification upon the completion of at least two hundred (200) actual workdays collectively with one or more Producers.

+(3) By way of clarification, the parties agree that the Entry Level classification is for purposes of determining the rate of pay only.